 - A complete filled in and signed "Learning Agreement for for Erasmus+ Traineeship", where the organisation/company confirms that you have been accepted for the traineeship.
 Your Learning Agreement must be signed by you, an academic representative from your study programme at KI (course director for the degree project course if it regards a degree project, or the programme director if it regards a traineeship outside your ordinary studies at KI) and the contact person at the receiving organisation.

 - A Ladok transcript from Karolinska Institutet which certifies completed studies and, where appropriate, certificates from other educational institutions

 The documents are found at the end of this page.
 Please submit your application for Erasmus+ traineeship to the international coordinator at your study programme at Karolinska Institutet if you are planning to do your traineeship within your study programme (i.e. collect data for your thesis).
 Otherwise please contact Talia Adamsson (for projects outside your ordinary study programme).

 Nomination and selection procedures

-A decision on allocating scholarships will be made by an international coordinator (in cooperation with your study programme).
+A decision on allocating scholarships will be made by the international coordinator (in consultation with the representative from your study programme).
 Within a month from submitting your application, you should receive a decision.

 At the end of the traineeship period, your supervisor must fill in the "Traineeship Certificate" and you have to submit an online evaluation report (from the EU).
 When this has been completed the instalment of the remaining scholarship will be made.
 Thereafter your traineeship will be registered in Ladok as a basis for the Diploma Supplement.